The Portuguese Golden Visa

 The road to the portuguese citizenship

 The rules governing the granting of Residence Permit for Investment (Golden Visa) enable third country nationals to obtain a temporary residence permit to live, work and study in Portugal.
+The application is done at SEF.

 Residence visa waiver for entering Portugal.